sd17spring/sd17spring.github.io/_toolboxes/heroku.md

-If you Google around and spend some time learning what a "buildpack" is (not required for this toolbox), you will eventually learn that Heroku doesn't recognize what language your application is written in, and therefore doesn't know how to run it.
+If you Google around and spend some time learning what a "buildpack" is (not required for this toolbox), you will eventually learn that Heroku can't figure out what programming language your application is written in, and therefore doesn't know how to run it.

 You need to add three files to your repository in order to tell Heroku